rohitpandeydev/twointsum/README.md

 ### Purpose

-This repo is just for learning Go module system
+This repo is just for learning Go module system.